KnutOlavHauk/md-docs-librarian/_docs/stuffs.md

 ---
 layout: default
-title: "2025 Goals for the Product Organisation"
+title: "2025 Goals"
 ---
+# Goals for the Product Organisation
 | Role                                     | Goal                                                                                                           | Cadence         | Measurement                                      |
 | :--------------------------------------- | :--------------------------------------------------------------------------------------------------------------| :-------------- | :----------------------------------------------- |
 | **SVP of Product Operations**            | Complete new product organization setup and reshaping.                                                         | One-off         | Yes/No (completed by defined deadline)           |